Working towards a livable and humane world

 Een foto van Edwin

-Edwin
+Edwin (he/him)

 Trainer

-Edwin (he/him) has been active in the climate movement in the Netherlands for about 10 years.
+Edwin has been active in the climate movement in the Netherlands for about 10 years.
 He has gained extensive experience organizing grassroots campaigns and actions with groups like Fossielvrij NL and Code Rood.

 “In recent years, I’ve participated in various organizing and campaign training programs with organizations like 350.org, NEON, and Ulex, which have helped me grow as a trainer.
 I love showing how systemic change works in practice through workshops or training, and giving activists the right tools to effectively tackle abuse of power.
 That’s how we work towards a fairer world, because as Naomi Klein says: ‘To change everything, we need everyone.’
 You don’t learn these skills in school, which is why training organizations like Stroomversnellers are so important.”